How virtual machines count footfall

 The Virtual VT Machines can be deployed almost anywhere, regardless of the operating system or configuration of its host.
-They analyse a video feed and count the people passing through it.

 Virtual machine computing is becoming more and more widespread because of the convenience of cutting down the need for physical hardware and making systems independent.

 The Virtual VT makes the counts available in real-time to our reporting dashboards or to clients' own systems.
 It can be part of an IoT system and runs, for example, in VMware, Virtual Box and Hyper V.

 - During set-up you can view live video footage alongside the footfall counts, so you can accurately verify, and configure, the system.

 - Once set up, counts alone are sent over the network to save bandwidth.

 - Choose the time period over which counts are measured: every hour or every 5 minutes for example.

 Video analytics means the computerised analysis of video streams.
 The Virtual VT footfall counter performs real-time analysis of the video for immediate detection and counting of people.
 During setup, video and analysis can be streamed to a central computer where the settings and counts can be seen.

 Our image processing algorithms are over 98% effective at counting people entering and leaving counting zones.